Graduate Assistantship in Counselor Education

 - Work with the CACREP (accredation) liaison to develop data collection instruments, collect, and analyze data for annual and mid-cycle reports to accrediting organization, including alumni surveys, surveys of employers and site supervisors, internship data, and enrollment statistics.

 - Assist in written preparation of ongoing accreditation reports and program self-studies.

 - Oversee professional functioning of Counseling Services Clinic, under the supervision of the clinic director.

 - Prepare presentation materials and provide professional representation of department and programs to the public and prospective and current students at events such as Admissions Day, Graduate Studies Fair, Advisement Social, New Student Orientation and Ward Hall Counseling Clinic Clinic.

 - Manage departmental communications with current students; hold office hours to serve as additional resource for students regarding program requirements and expectations.

 - Assist faculty with preparation of materials for courses, professional conferences, leadership responsibilities in professional organizations, and scholarship efforts.

 - Maintain the semester calendar and be responsible for advertising professional events and workshops available to students for professional development.

-- Assist the Chairperson and CACREP Liaison in the preparation of the department's self-study report for the new accreditation cycle.
+- Assist the Chairperson and CACREP Liaison in the preparation of the department's self-study and other reports required for maintenance of accreditation.

-- Matriculation in one of the three programs in the Counselor Education Department - Student Affairs Professional Practice, Mental Health Counseling, or School Counseling.
+- Matriculation in one of the three programs in the Counselor Education Department - Student Affairs Counseling, Clinical Mental Health Counseling, or School Counseling.